Layers of the Heart Wall

 - Return blood to the heart

-- Become progressively smaller as they split and get further away from the heart (venules)
+- Become progressively smaller as they split and travel further away from the heart (venules)

-- Happens where two or more vessels merge to supply the same body region
+- Occurs where two or more vessels merge to supply the same body region

 - Veins tend to form many more anastomoses than arteries do